 HIM-M 444 Professional Practicum in Health Information Management II (1-8 cr.)
-P: M443 research protocol data management.

-This course is a continuation of HIA-M 443 and includes professionally supervised experience in an approved clinical site as well as practicum experience in the classroom.
+P: M443 This course is a continuation of HIA-M 443 and includes professionally supervised experience in an approved clinical site as well as practicum experience in the classroom.